IIIF/api/source/extension/georef/index.md

 However, it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
 It is also possible for a Canvas to contain multiple unique Images.
 It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations` whose Georeferencing Annotations target different areas of the resource.
-These situations can occur when a single Canvas or Image Service depicts multiple carthographic projections such as inset maps.
+These situations can occur when a single Canvas or Image Service depicts multiple cartographic projections such as inset maps.
 Below is an image that exemplifies these scenarios.

 <table border="0">
   <tr>